Accreditation of community development finance institutions (CDFIs): Criteria for accreditation

 - enterprises which are owned or operated by, or designed to serve, members of disadvantaged groups.

-In addition, the Secretary of State must be satisfied that the body meets certain other criteria specified either in regulations made by the Treasury, see SI2003/96; or in material published by the Secretary of State for Business, Innovation & Skills (BIS) .
+In addition, the Secretary of State must be satisfied that the body meets certain other criteria specified either in regulations made by the Treasury, see SI2003/96; or in material published by the Secretary of State for Business, Energy & industrial Strategy (BEIS) .

-The material published by the Secretary of State can be accessed on the BIS website at (“Material Concerning the Accreditation of Community Development Finance Institutions”).
+The material published by the Secretary of State can be accessed on the BEIS website at www.beis.gov.uk (“Material Concerning the Accreditation of Community Development Finance Institutions”).